bryanCharlie/JavaDB/README.md

 ##ABOUT the JavaDB project

-This function intends to mimic the functionality of the WebStorage API.
+This program intends to mimic the functionality of the WebStorage API.
 Key value pairs are stored and retreived via key-value pairs.